degski/Mado/README.md

     THE RULES
     ---------
-    SUSAN is played on a hexagonal board with 61 spaces, using two sets of playing stones.
-Here is a diagram of a SUSAN board.
+    SUSAN is played on a hexagonal Board with 61 spaces, using two sets of playing stones.
+Here is a diagram of a SUSAN Board.
 Each star is a space where a stone can be placed.
 Most spaces have six neighbors.
 The edge spaces have four neighbors and the corners have three.